 You are here

-Since 1992, NDI has partnered with Cambodians, their elected representatives, political parties, and civil society organizations to encourage transparent governance and inclusive political participation.
-The Institute has helped to promote political party codes of conduct, women’s participation in the political process, and citizen-led initiatives to monitor and reform the electoral process.
+Since 1992, NDI has partnered with Cambodians, elected representatives, political parties, and civil society organizations to encourage transparent governance and inclusive political participation.
+The Institute has helped to promote political party codes of conduct, women’s participation in the political process and citizen-led initiatives to monitor and reform the electoral process.

 News and Publications

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.